josefalvarz/Big_Data_Projects/Visualization/Tableau/README.md

   - Other subreddits like cars and investing show a better balance with more positive and neutral comments.

-3. Sentiment Trend – Technology Subreddit
+3. Sentiment trend for technology subreddit
 - Insight: Negative sentiment spikes appear frequently over time, while positive comments remain low.
 - Confirms that engagement in the technology subreddit is high but often critical or negative.

-4. Sentiment Over Time (All Subreddits)
+4. Sentiment Over Time (All subreddits)
 - Insight:
   - A noticeable rise in overall subreddit activity starting around March 2025 (Protests and vandalism acts were high on this month).
   - Positive sentiment increased slightly, but negative sentiment continued to dominate.

-5. Subreddit Quality – Average Score
+5. AVG score per subreddit
 - Insight: The technology subreddit has the highest average score (5,255), suggesting its discussions, while often negative, are seen as valuable or relevant by the community.
 We can suggest that the higher the average score for subreddit then the comments will increase.
 - Other subreddits, like investing and electricvehicles, show significantly lower average scores.